Yorko/mlcourse.ai/_sources/book/topic02/assignment02_analyzing_cardiovascular_desease_data.md

 ## 2.3.
 Rank correlation

 In most cases, *the Pearson coefficient of linear correlation* is more than enough to discover patterns in data.
 But let's go a little further and calculate a [rank correlation](https://en.wikipedia.org/wiki/Rank_correlation).
-It will help us to identify such feature pairs in which the lower rank in the variational series of one feature always precedes the higher rank in the another one (and we have the opposite in the case of negative correlation).
+It will help us to identify such feature pairs in which the lower rank in the variational series of one feature always precedes the higher rank in the other one (and we have the opposite in the case of negative correlation).

 ### Task: